kabisa/postgresdb-operator/README.md

  - The operator handles out-of-order creation of resources fairly well.
 But editing kubernetes `Secrets` wont retrigger the operator to run.
 That's why it is advisable to first create `Secrets` and create the depending resources afterwards.
  - In resource definitions like that of `Database` or `DatabaseUser` the are two name fields.
 That of the resource definition / Kubernetes object (metadata->name) and that of the managed object itself.
 Eg. `database_name` and `user_name`.
 The resource names are used to refer to the Kubernetes object.
 For example if you give a grant to a `DatabaseUser` you give the name of the Kubernetes object, not the name of postgres user in the database.
+ - Operations by the operator (backup jobs, restore jobs and copy jobs) have been implemented as a 2-stage process.
+The first part will be performed by an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) the second part will be performed by the "main" container.
+This means when you want to see the logs of such a container you will have to know the name of the `initContainer`

 ## Installation